Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Docile

-Plecos are bottom feeders and like to hide similarly to African Cichlids.
-However, they are extremely large, so you can expect African Cichlids to leave them alone without much difficulty.
-It is important to provide them with plenty of rocks and caves to hide in, as these hiding spots can get quite crowded with both them and African Cichlids.
+Plecos are bottom feeders and prefer to hide similarly to African Cichlids.
+However, they are enormous, so you can expect African Cichlids to leave them alone without much difficulty.
+It is essential to provide them with plenty of rocks and caves since the hiding spots can get quite crowded with them and African Cichlids.

 These bottom-feeders prefer to stay at the bottom of the tank and suck up food from there.
 This doesn’t interfere with the African Cichlids, who tend to roam around the top and middle of the tank.
 For this reason, there are less likely to be any aggressive behaviors.